 Are you are interested in exploring Native American History and want to know more about the original inhabitants of this area?
 This hands-on exploration will have you traveling throughout the area in search of the amazing contributions made by the Yokuts and Western Mono or Monache people.
-This tour starts in Visalia and extends into Sequoia National Park (where entrance fee is required.)
+This tour starts in Visalia and extends into Sequoia National Park (where an entrance fee is required).

 Don't miss James Earle Fraser's End of the Trail sculpture on display at Mooney Grove.
 The medicine bag and presence of a strong wind represent the spiritual side while the musculature of the figure represents the strength of the Native American.
-Although this is a bronze cast replica, the original once stood here.
+The original piece once stood here but it was given to the National Cowboy and Western Heritage Museum in Oklahoma City.
+This bronze casting was given to us as a gift.

-BASKETRY AS AN ART
+BASKETRY AS AN ART FORM